 All of this work will be carried out in the few days leading up to the Flower Carpet event, which will open on 16 August.
-This fleeting masterpiece will be on show to the general public for four days.
+This fleeting masterpiece will be on show to the general public for four nights and four days.